devopness/devopness/docs/ssh-keys/link-ssh-key.md

 1. On Devopness, navigate to a project then select an environment
 1. Find the `SSH Keys` card
 1. Click `View` in the `SSH Keys` card to see a list of existing `SSH Keys`
-1. Click `DETAILS` on the SSH Key you want to link to a server
+1. Click `DETAILS` on the SSH key you want to link to a server
-1. On the upper-right corner of the application details view, click `...`
+1. On the upper-right corner of the SSH key details view, click `...`
 1. Use the drop-down menu to choose `Linked resources`
 1. On the upper-right corner of the `Linked resources` list, click `LINK TO`.
 On the drop-down menu, click on `Servers`
 1. Follow the prompts then click `Link`